rust-lang/rust/text/0000-path-clarity.md

   there is also a `foo/bar.rs`.
   - It is not permitted to have both `foo.rs` and `foo/mod.rs` at the same point in the file system.
+  - The use of `mod.rs` continues to be allowed without any deprecation.

 - We introduce `crate` as a new visibility specifier, shorthand for `pub(crate)` visibility.